cibernox/ember-power-datepicker/README.md

 You can learm more about them it here: http://www.ember-power-calendar.com/docs/action-handling

 The `selected` and `onSelect` are the only mandatory options.
-You can omit them, but if you do and you don't allow users to select a date, why do you want a datepicker for?
+You can omit them, but if you do and you don't allow users to select a date, what do you want a datepicker for?

 ## Ember and Browser support